The Snowman (picture book): Plot

 One snowy winter's day, a boy builds a snowman who comes to life at the stroke of midnight.
 He and the boy play with appliances, toys and other bric-a-brac in the house, all while keeping quiet enough not to wake his parents.
 After they play with the lights on the family car, he prepares a feast that the duo eat by candlelight.
 The snowman takes the boy outside and they begin to fly over the South Downs and watch the sun coming up from Brighton pier before returning home.
-When the boy wakes in the morning, he finds that the snowman has melted.
+In the morning, the boy wakes up and rushes outside to find that the snowman has melted.

+Themes

-In a 2012 interview for the Radio Times, Briggs noted "I don't have happy endings.
-I create what seems natural and inevitable.
+In a 2012 interview for the Radio Times, Briggs noted "I create what seems natural and inevitable.
 The snowman melts, my parents died, animals die, flowers die.
 Everything does.
 There's nothing particularly gloomy about it.
 It's a fact of life."
 He disputed the idea that the book is a Christmas book, noting that it was only the animated adaptation that introduces this element.